ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 When it comes to system monitoring, two terms often come up: **`monitoring`** and **`observability`**.
 Though they're closely related, each plays a unique role in how we understand and maintain system health.

 #### Monitoring
 **`Monitoring`** tracks system health using key data like CPU usage, response times, or error rates.
-It's like an alarm on system.
 When something goes wrong, it alerts you.
 For example, if your system slows down or crashes, monitoring tools let you know so you can act quickly.
 CPU usage reaches critical levels, monitoring tools alerts us, prompting immediate action manually or automatically.
 By focusing on metrics, we're able to maintain stability, minimize downtime, and respond quickly when issues arise.

 #### Observability
 **`Observability`** goes deeper.
 It helps you understand why something went wrong by using logs, traces, and metrics.
 Observability tools help engineers solve problems by providing detailed clues about what's happening inside the system.